lidarsee/feedback-glove/arduino/README.md

-# lidarsee v2 hardware
+# lidarsee feedback glove Arduino Scetch
 ##

 Arduino Sketch for the Hardware

+- USAI_Glove_demo connects to a Wifi and uses a Soft AP as fallback
+- USAI_UDP_Glove uses a Soft AP
+- USAI_UDP_WiFi connects to a Wifi

 Set the arduino ide to:
 ![adrusettings](../docs/images/adrusettings.jpg)